rnar17/mealprepmoggers/PLAN.md

         * If you propose to write tests, what exact tests will you conduct and what will count as each test passing?
         * If you propose to conduct reviews or inspections, how will you analyze the code?
         * If you write a proof, what property will you prove?
         * If you conduct a review or inspection, what aspects of the code will you inspect to verify the requirement is met?
-    * For all of the requirements, how will your verifications be integrated into your process?
-Will you run automated tests after every build?
-Before every commit?
-When will you conduct inspections and who will be involved?

 **1. User Profile and Goals**